Final flight for last US passenger airline 747

 Jon Ostrower/CNN

+The 747-400, a 1980s technology update to the jumbo, dates itself.
+Cathode ray tubes -- like old TVs -- were once state of the art displays for pilots.
+The analog settings on the autopilot bounce with each turn of the knob.

+Flight computers with green type on black screens and blocks of backup gauges with spinning needles have long been obsolete.
+She is a craft from the dawn of the computer age.

-A navy landing
+A Navy landing

 At around 6,800 feet, Marana's runway is an extremely tight fit for a 747.
-By comparison, one of Narita Airport in Tokyo's longest runways is more than 13,000 feet long, while tiny LaGuardia Airport in New York City is 7,000 feet.
+By comparison, one of the longest runways at Narita Airport in Tokyo is more than 13,000 feet long, while tiny LaGuardia Airport in New York City is 7,000 feet.

 "Eight thousand [feet] makes us pucker," said Hanlon.
 "This is going to be a Navy landing," said Hanlon, a reference to the hard landings required to stop a fighter jet on the small deck of an aircraft carrier.
 The 747 "stops on a dime.
 So once we get on the ground, you're going to feel the deceleration."